ariguillegp/archlinux/installation/install.md

 You will be logged in on the first virtual console as the **root** user and presented with a **zsh** shell prompt.

+### Set the keyboard layout

+The default console keymap is US, so there is no comments for now here since we will be using that one.

+### Verify boot mode

+We can quickly check if the system is booted in UEFI or BIOS mode.
+If the system did not boot in the mode you desired, refer to your motherboard's manual.

+    # ls /sys/firmware/efi/efivars

+If the command shows the directory without error, then the system is booted in UEFI mode.

+### Internet connectivity

 ## Installation

 ## Post-installation